 crafts skills, and works towards a healthy and sustainable framework for

 mahogany medallion back - before

-If you wish to copy material from my website, please have
+Please, if you copy ANYTHING from my website,

 Rushed Seat - before